Announcement: A decade after Paris, new work programme drives stronger, more coordinated climate action. Read here.

 Guided by the Global Stocktake of progress towards the goals of the Paris Agreement, the international community must now move from diagnosis to delivery.

-The Champions – Dan Ioschpe, Climate High-Level Champion for COP30 and Nigar Arpadarai, Climate High-Level Champion for COP29 – are working with partners across the UNFCCC process to support this shift, amplifying the voices, solutions and insights of those already delivering change on the ground.
+The Champions – Nigar Arpadarai, Climate High-Level Champion for COP29 and Dan Ioschpe, Climate High-Level Champion for COP30 – are working with the Marrakech Partnership and partners across the broader global climate action community to support this shift, amplifying the voices, solutions and insights of those already delivering change on the ground.
 This year’s programme centres on three priorities:

 • Accelerating implementation of proven solutions across key sectors from food and energy, to nature and urban systems.